RunestoneInteractive/httlads/_sources/PredictiveAnalytics/bike_data_starter.rst

-Getting Started with the Bike Data
+Getting Started With the Bike Data
 ==================================

 In this Lesson, we will be hands on and try out SQL with the Capital